DirkEngels/dotenv-editor/IDEAS.md

 ### Improvements
 - After asking for input return to the previous menu, not the main menu.
+- Add -e option to group enable variables (*_ENABLED).
+It display a checkbox list with items to select, which will be used to filter upon.

 ### Added
 - Flag to group variables (like the current version does)